 The wall and ceiling coverings should be cleaned periodically to maintain a new appearance.
 Use a non-abrasive cleaner with a soft cloth on the walls.
 Do not use solvents of any kind.
-Solvents may damage the surface.
+Solvents may damage the surface of the vinyl.